Psoriasis Treatments and Cures Oh My!

 No Cure, Only Iffy Maintenance

-Together, we can build a community, strength, trust, and hope!
+Together, we are building a community of strength, trust, and hope!

-If you found this website, you know in your gut you can beat it or control it
+If you found this website, you know in your gut you can beat it.

 Fungus